tohyuting/tp/docs/DeveloperGuide.md

 ### Update product feature

-The update product mechanism is facilitated by the `UpdateCommandParser` and the `UpdateCommand`.
+The update product mechanism is facilitated by the `UpdateCommandParser`, `UpdateCommand`,  and the `UpdateProductDescriptor`.
-The `UpdateCommandParser` implements `Parser` and the `UpdateCommand` extends `Command`, allowing the user to create or update a product under either a supplier or a warehouse.
+The `UpdateCommandParser` implements `Parser` to parse the user input, the `UpdateCommand` extends `Command` to execute the main logic, and the `UpdateProductDescriptor` allows the parser to pass a specification of the product to the command.

 Given below is an example usage scenario and how the update product mechanism behaves at each step.